 Although in a region beloved by beach vacationers, Madeira Beach remains relatively quiet throughout the day.
-Many visitors instead venturing to Clearwater and St. Pete Beach.
+Many visitors instead venture to check out the most popular tourist destinations in Clearwater or St. Pete Beach.
 This leaves more beach just for you, with plenty of room to spread out.

 To access the beach, head to the car park at Madeira Beach Access Park.
 You can drop off the car here with the lot charging $3 for every two hours.
 From there, wander down to the beach where you’ll find a rental shop.
 With the Florida sun shining above, pick up some beach chairs and an umbrella for the day.

 When you get peckish, head back to the main drag for a fun meal at Dockside Dave’s.

 John’s Pass Village & Boardwalk

 One of the most popular things to do in Madeira Beach is to explore John’s Pass Village & Boardwalk.
 It’s here that you can really indulge in the local food scene and experience the town’s seaside culture.

 The charming fishing village is just a few minutes south of downtown Mad Beach and overlooks John’s Pass and Treasure Island.
 This passage was formed by a cyclone in the 1840s and named after John Levique, a pirate thought to have settled the area.

 John’s Pass Village & Boardwalk has a vibrant promenade, with the highlight being its 1,100-foot boardwalk.
 Aside from the beautiful views, you’ll wander by waterfront restaurants and shops.